-- ii.
+- i.
 A record of excellence in independent and/or collaborative research/scholarly work, supported by substantial, high impact, and sustained publications or their equivalent.
+Original or creative work whether or not it is published in peer reviewed outlets may have high impact (e.g., leading to changes in clinical practice or policy) is valued and should be documented by the applicant.
 Categories, criteria, and types of evidence for research/scholarly work may vary across departments/schools.
 Evaluation of applied research should consider potential or actual impact on policies and practices.
-The record should be sufficient to predict, with a high degree of confidence, continuing productivity in research/scholarly work throughout the individual's career, as defined in the individual's field. - A record of substantive contribution of service to the University, profession, and/or public. - iv.
+The record should be sufficient to predict, with a high degree of confidence, continuing productivity in research/scholarly work throughout the individual's career, as defined in the individual's field - ii.
+A record of substantive contribution of service to the University, profession, and/or public. - iii.
 For faculty on tenure-track appointments, advancement to the Associate level is made simultaneously with granting of tenure.